twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerifiableCredentialCreate.md

 > **buildCommandVerifiableCredentialCreate**(): `Command`

-Build the verifiable credential create command to the CLI.
+Build the verifiable credential create command for the CLI.

 ## Returns